 How does this affect borrowers?
 To get some sense of how rates paid by minority borrowers would change if lenders took into account lower prepayment speeds, we can look at the low-balance mortgages.
 Assuming that a lender wants to maintain a constant gain-on-sale across all loans, we can then ask what the rate reduction on loans to Black borrowers would need to be to ensure that outcome.
-If MBS price differences were fully passed through to Black borrowers, they would typically pay 5 to 15 basis points less than they currently do.47
+If the 50-100 basis point gain on sale differences were fully passed through to Black borrowers, they would typically pay 5 to 15 basis points less than they currently do.
+47